ImageMagick v6 Examples --

 Adding Some Thickness

-Adding a thickness to a image or a shape looks a little like a hard shadow (see above), but isn't quite the same, and needs some extra work to get right.
+Adding a thickness to an image or a shape look a bit like adding a hard shadow (see above), but isn't quite the same, and needs some extra work to get right.

 \( +clone -fill DarkSlateGrey -colorize 100% -repage +0+1 \) \